mrrostam/rcplant/README.md

 ##### Input parameters:

-- location_cm : Location of the sensor [centimeter].
+- location : Location of the sensor [centimeter].
 - sensor_type : Type of the sensor [[SpectrumType](#spectrumtype)].

 ##### Returns